–

 Heard a song and wanted to know what it was?

-link to Spinitron.
+You can see what music has been playing on KLOI during the last 24 hours by clicking this link to Spinitron.
 To find songs for previous dates, click on the calendar option or go to your browser and select: https://spinitron.com/KLOI/calendar

 If you are interested in producing a show for KLOI, please go to kloi.org and fill out a form to submit your idea.
 We are dedicated to helping you make your voice heard.

-Check out our alternate website: https://kloi-lp.weebly.com/ This is where our archived programs live
+Check out our alternate website: https://kloi-lp.weebly.com/ This is where our archived programs live.

 Daily on Weekdays